jillytot/remote-control/README.md

 ### `npm run server`

-This runs the express server for user authentication via JWT & Passport.
+This runs the express server for user authentication via JWT & Passport.<br>
 Currently not integrated into the main project.

 ### `npm test`